 Set Up Your Electricity in Your New Home

 Ok, you didn’t think we’d wrap up without mentioning electricity, did you?
-So here is bonus moving tip number 11.
+So here’s your second BONUS TIP!

 If you are moving to Texas, you must shop for an electricity supplier if you are moving to a deregulated area of Texas.
 The local utility company can not supply your electricity.
 There are 40+ suppliers to choose from, which is where we come in.
 Read our primer on shopping for an electricity company, or check out our resource on moving to Texas.
 Then get shopping at ElectricityPlans.com